SleightlyDreadful/Carbon-Copy/README.md

 <blockquote>

 Toggles Confirm.
-Unlocks or locks Mimic's root movement that makes it move with you.
-Used to maintain any desired offset from the Mimic.
+Unlocks or locks **Mimic**'s root movement that makes it move with you.
+Used to control and maintain any desired offset from the Mimic.

 </details>